viralInformatics/VIGA/README.md

 The result of the first step of identification is located in speciesfinal.txt under the ./test/Classify/ folder, and the sequence file is located in ./test/Ref/sample.fa

+In the case of ERR3253399, you can directly use ./test/Ref/ERR3253399.fa as the reference genome for Step 2.
+Virus Genome Assemble, with the following command example

 ```
 usage: 0_run2.py [-h] [--len LEN] --clean_fastq_1 CLEAN_FASTQ_1